rgwch/webelexis/webelexis-base/readme.md

         }
       ]

-Here, we tell the system where ot can find the component, and which URL should open it.
+Here, we tell the system where it can find the component, and which URL should open it.
 The interesting part ist the "match" expression: This regex matches an URL of the type server/#alert/foo/bar and captures the foo and bar parts of the URL.
 The captured texts ar sent to the viewmodel in the parameter Array p.params.

 So, to recap: This component listens for an URL of the form #alert/header/body and then displays a bootstrap-panel with heading and body with that name and the matching locale.